Restoration Shaman Guide

 Talents that are faded out are utility talents or talent rows with minor impact that don't measurably change performance.
 Choose whichever one you like better or that is appropriate for the fight you are doing.

-Number of combos with this talent or essence that fall in:
+Number of combos with this talent that fall in:

-This bar shows how good the best combo using this talent/essence is
+This bar shows how good the best combo using this talent is

 Tier 1 combos are within